snapfinger/Summer22_TrojanMap/README.md

 $ bazel run --cxxopt='-std=c++17' src/main:main
 ```

-If everything is correct, this menu will show up.
+If everything is correct, a menu similar to this will show up.

-TODO:
 ```shell
 TrojanMap
 **************************************************************